 cf push to run custom initialization tasks for an app.

-These tasks run after PAS loads the app droplet but before it launches the app itself to let the initialization script access the app language runtime environment.
+These tasks run after TAS for VMs loads the app droplet but before it launches the app itself to let the initialization script access the app language runtime environment.
 For example, your script can map values from

 $VCAP_SERVICES into other environment variables or a config file that the app uses.

-Note: PAS does not support initialization scripts for the Java buildpack or PHP buildpack versions prior to v4.3.18.
-If you use these buildpack versions, your app hosts the
+PHP: TAS for VMs does not support initialization scripts for the PHP buildpack versions prior to v4.3.18.
+If you use one of these buildpack versions, your app hosts the

 To run initialization tasks: